Doshinator/practiceStuff/hashtable/README.md

 This is just for personal practice for data structure implementations / learning!

-credit to the tutorial - https://github.com/jamesroutley/write-a-hash-table
+reference to the tutorial - https://github.com/jamesroutley/write-a-hash-table